Posterior Matching for Gaussian Broadcast Channels with Feedback

 where

 It is very difficult to affirm that the sequence $|\rho_n|$ is convergent.
-One strategy to overcome this situation is to keep $|\rho_n|$ unchanged (see [4]).
-Then we have $\rho_n=(-1)^{n+1}\rho$, where $\rho$ is the biggest positive solution of the following equation:
+One strategy to overcome this difficulty is to keep $|\rho_n|$ unchanged (see \cite{key1}).
+Hence, we set $\rho_n=(-1)^{n+1}\rho$, where $\rho$ is the biggest solution in $(0,1)$ of the following equation :